DHARPA-Project/kiara-svelte-components/README.md

 ## Developing

 Clone this repository using git.
-Install operating system dependenices [NodeJS](https://nodejs.org/) and npm, then.
+Install operating system dependenices [NodeJS](https://nodejs.org/) and npm, then:

 ```bash
 npm install  # install project dependencies, first time only
 npm run dev
 ```

+Alternatively, if you have the [`just`](https://github.com/casey/just) task runner installed, run `just setup`.

 Everything inside `src/lib` is part of the component library, everything inside `src/routes` is the showcase or preview app.

+Optionally (but please do if you can) there's a [pre-commit](https://pre-commit.com/) hook to check formatting before each commit.
+You'll need [pre-commit installed globally](https://pre-commit.com/#installation) on your machine, then run `pre-commit install` to enable the hook.

 ## Testing